 It is ever difficult accepting that life is full of pain and that every human being in this immense planet has his/her own share of woes.
 We have issues which we confront from time to time no matter how much we all try to conceal all that behind a smile.
 We all try to look happy on the outside, though inside we may be harboring a kernel of experiencing melancholy depression.

-However, the best thing about all this is that you can bring change into which will last forever.
+However, the best thing about all this is that you can bring natural changes into your life which will last forever.
 You can turn sadness or depression deep in your heart to joy and happiness.
 All you have to do is to confront your worries.
-Psychoanalysis was one technique which helped me conquer my worries which had troubled me since childhood.
+Psychoanalysis was one technique which helped me conquer my strange anxiety symptoms which had troubled me since childhood.

 My childhood was one of the worst.
 I was raised by a single mother who didn’t have any time for me.
 Apparently, she had been dumped by her boyfriend when he found out that she was pregnant.
 It happened that my mom lived him so much that after he left her, she became depressed.
 She had no job then and yet she was pregnant and had the duty to raise me.
 When I was born, her melancholy must have gotten worse.
 All through my life, I was ominous to her.
 She used to lash at me for small mistake and at times at something that I never did.

 Weak Family Bonds Can be Harmful in Life

 The worst part of it all was our brittle relationship.
 We never spend much time together to create any lasting and loving relationship.
 She used to work as a bar tender and would normally come home very late in the evening; sometimes in the company of male friends whom she had hooked up from the drinking joint.
 As you can guess, I was ever distraught throughout my childhood.
 I was the laughing stock at school and hence I always lacked confidence and had a low self esteem.